 Italian National Parks III

 The largest of the historical Italian national parks and of the entire Alps Mountain Chain.
 It starts in the heart of the Central Alps, including the valleys, forged by ice, and water erosion, coming from the Ortles-Cavedale mountains chains.
 The landscape is formed by evergreen forests, creeks and gorgeous valleys.
 Since the park its situated on different altitudes, the ecosystem varies, having a wide range of flora and fauna which complete the local landscape.
 There are also present, in the local environment, rural villages, which perfectly mold in the panorama.

 Probably the wildest park in the country, and an open air museum at the same time.
 It’s a park where nature its completely left on its own and Mother Nature is the boss.
 This park was never touched by man.
-No disforestation was ever made… it’s a self made park.
-Besides being an open air museum, of the past alpine civilization, has richness and variety of vegetation, which is the main, local attraction.
+No deforestation was ever made… it’s a self made park.
+Besides being an open air museum of the past alpine civilization, it has richness and variety of vegetation, which is the main local attraction.

-Parco Nazionale del Vesuvio - In the Campania region, its of great geological and historical interest.
-This park was mainly created to protect one of the most worldwide known active volcanos: Vesuvius.
+Located in Campania, this park isof great geological and historical interest.
+The park was chiefly created to preserve and protect one of the most beautiful and known active volcanos in the world, the Vesuvius.

 Parco Nazionale dell'Appennino Lucano - Val d'Agri - Lagonegrese

 This is National Park has been established in 2007, the last one in Italy.
 It's in the Basilicata region and it is divided in 3 areas, according to the degree of urbanization.
 It is rich in forests and as fauna it boasts wolves, wild boars and otters.
 Grumentum is an archaeological park, called the "Pompeii Lucana", that in 207 b.C. stopped Hannibal and today has interesting ruins and a roman amphitheatre that in summer becomes an open-air theatre.